rohanshenoy/hgcal-analysis/README.md

 ## Training emd_loss approximation using CNNs

-You can train CNN(s) on the dataset to obtain a differentiable approximation of the EMD
+You can train CNN(s) on the dataset(s) to obtain a differentiable approximation of the EMD
 ```
-python3 train_emdloss.py -i data/V11/SampleSplitting_SignalAllocation/nElinks_5/shuffled/ --epoch 48 --noHeader --nrowsPerFile 800
+python3 train_emdloss.py -i /test_ae/ --epoch 96 --noHeader -aeEMD
 ```
-Vary the  number of best models to be saved as such:
-- `--bestEMD`: Number of best EMD CNN models to save.
+This trains the EMD network on the [input,output] of an AE trained with telescope loss.
+Furthermore:

+- `--pairEMD`: Train on real pairs of data.
+- `-i data/V11/SampleSplitting_SignalAllocation/nElinks_5/shuffled/`
 - `--nrowsPerFile`: Load only this number of rows per file.
 - `--aeEMD`: Train EMD CNN on [input, AE(input)] pairs.
 - `--appEMD`: Train EMD CNN on both real and reconstructed AE data.